We have teamed with other travelers to provide this list of must-see National Parks to visit in the winter to help you plan your vacation.

-Photos without the wait: Taking photographs of the formations and arches in the park requires patience for the majority of the year.
+Photos without the wait: Arches National Park photography requires patience for the majority of the year.
 You wait at each arch while everyone takes their turn to snap a selfie or photograph.

 No scorching heat: In the winter you can enjoy a full day in the park without sweating and heat exhaustion.
 It’s still important to dress in layers, stay hydrated and wear sunscreen.

 Stargazing: Due to its remote location, accessibility, altitude and clear skies, Arches National Park is one of the best places to see the stars in the night sky.
 The one downfall to visiting Arches in the winter is the Milky Way will not be visible.
 It’s best viewed from March to October.
 Recommended by Dave and Jamie – Photo Jeepers